JohnSnowLabs/nlu/README.md

 - Numpy arrays
 - Strings and lists of strings

-## Overview of all tutorial using the NLU-Library
+## Overview of all tutorials using the NLU-Library

 In the following tabular, all available tutorials using NLU are listed.
 These tutorials will help you learn the usage of the NLU library and on how to use it for your own tasks.
-Some of the tasks NLU does are translating from any language into the english language, lemmatizing, tokenizing, cleaning text from Symbol or unwanted syntax, spellchecking, detecting entities, analyzing sentiments and many more!
+Some of the tasks NLU does are translating from any language to the english language, lemmatizing, tokenizing, cleaning text from Symbol or unwanted syntax, spellchecking, detecting entities, analyzing sentiments and many more!

 {:.table2}